Boston Construction Accident Lawyer

 The employer’s responsibility for the employee’s actions only extends so far.
 Generally, an employer will be responsible for their employee’s actions and behavior as long as the employee is acting within the scope of their employment.
 If the employee deviates from their job duties, their employer might not be responsible for what happens even if they are on the clock.
 Our Boston construction accident lawyer can help you understand who may be responsible for your accident.

-Filing for Workers’ Compensation and a Third-Party Claim for a Construction Accident in Boston
+Third-Party Claims for a Construction Accident in Boston

 To begin your third-party lawsuit, contact our Boston construction accident attorney.